VaclavDanek/react-skeleton-app/README.md

 ## Build
 1. npm build or yarn build
-2. go to "public" folder, located in the root directory
+2. go to "dist" folder, located in the root directory